stratdev3/SimpleW/documentation/simplew/docs/guide/what-is-simplew.md

 # What is SimpleW?

+SimpleW is a modern web server for .NET.<br />
-SimpleW is a .NET Core library designed for building fast and secure web applications.
+It is designed for building fast and secure web applications.

 <div class="tip custom-block" style="padding-top: 8px">